AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-upload-csv.md

 ## Error: Data truncation: Data too long for column

-When trying to upload a CSV in Adobe Captivate Prime, you see the following error message.
+When trying to upload a CSV in Adobe Learning Manager, you see the following error message.

 ![](assets/csv-upload-failed.png)